 Once you register your company in the United States, you assume responsibility for paying federal taxes.
 Most states also require state taxes.
 Failing to pay federal or state taxes (or pay them on time) can result in severe penalties, fines, and even jail time.

-The types of taxes you owe depends on various factors, most notably your business entity (sole proprietorship, limited liability company, corporation, etc.).
-But regardless of your entity, industry, size and location, all business owners should understand the following general terms:
+The types of taxes you owe depend on various factors, most notably your business entity (sole proprietorship, limited liability company, corporation, etc.).
+But regardless of your entity, industry, size, and location, all business owners should understand the following general terms:

-Making estimated income tax payments throughout the year prevents you from having to continuously pay income taxes as you earn revenue.
-Owners of sole proprietorships, general partnerships and S-corps must make estimated payments if they expect to owe at least $1,000 come tax season.
-Corporation (C-corp) shareholders must make estimated payments if they expect to earn more than $500 in personal income.
+Making estimated income tax payments throughout the year prevents you from having to pay income taxes as you earn revenue continuously.
+Owners of sole proprietorships, general partnerships, and S-corps must make estimated payments if they expect to owe at least $1,000 come tax season.
+Corporation (C-corp) shareholders must make estimated payments if they plan to earn more than $500 in personal income.

-Excise taxes are only paid by businesses that purchase specific goods like cigarettes, liquor or gasoline.
+Excise taxes are only paid by businesses that purchase specific goods like cigarettes, liquor, or gasoline.
 The tax is usually included in the price of the item.
-However, the business must still set aside income to pay excise tax and send that money to the IRS.
-Excise taxes must also be paid by businesses that use certain types of equipment or perform certain types of services.
+However, the business must still set aside income to pay the excise tax and send that money to the IRS.
+Excise taxes must also be paid by companies that use certain types of equipment or perform certain types of services.
 You can find more information on the IRS guide on Excise Taxes.